-If you plan to appeal your suspension, continue going to class until your appeal is decided.
+If you plan to appeal your academic suspension, continue going to class until your appeal is decided.
 If you do not appeal by the deadline, your schedule will be cancelled.
 Please note that if you also receive a notification of financial aid suspension, that is a separate appeal process.

-Definition of suspension status:
+Definition of academic suspension status:

 When a student’s cumulative, term or cumulative major grade point average falls below 2.00, a student is placed on probation.
 Any student on probation who does not meet the criteria for good standing the following term will be suspended.
 A student is also suspended if he or she fails the same class twice.
 The student must appeal suspension status in writing to the Student Advancement Committee to be allowed to continue.